stevechanieee/-3-DockerSwarm_Kubernetes/README.md

 *Source: https://v1-17.docs.kubernetes.io/docs/home/supported-doc-versions/*<br/>
 *Source: https://v1-16.docs.kubernetes.io/docs/home/supported-doc-versions/*<br/>

 Red Hat OpenShift Container Platform (RHBA-2020:4196) release version uses Kubernetes v1.19 (https://v1-19.docs.kubernetes.io/docs/setup/release/notes/) with Container Runtime Interface (CRI) plus Open Container Initiative (OCI) (a.k.a.
-CRI-O) container runtime (Docker is deprecated).
+CRI-O) container runtime (wherein Docker is deprecated).

 By way of background information, CRI-O is an implementation of the Kubernetes Container Runtime Interface, which enables the utilization of the OCI compatible runtimes.
 CRI-O can pull from any container registry (a repository of Docker and OCI images) and supports OCI container images.